cloudflare/cloudflare-docs/content/cloudflare-one/analytics/access.md

 3. Select a specific application to view details.
 4. Assign a new [approval status](#approval-status) according to your organization's preferences.

 The application's status will now be updated across charts and visualizations on the **SaaS** tab.
+You can block unapproved applications by creating a [Gateway policy](/cloudflare-one/policies/filtering/).

 ## Private network origins